-Funds: U. T. Austin pays for various laboratory tests and related year renewals which Clinical Pathologies, Inc., (CPL) provides laboratory and related services to U. T. Austin, including the clinical operations run by University Health Services and UT Health Austin.
-It has been amended previously to change fee schedules and address the contract term, add the UT Health Austin clinical operations, and provide business terms for certain case rate and service arrangements administered by UT Health Austin.
-This Fifth Amendment would add two possible two-year renewals beyond the July 31, 2021, end date (of an initial term that began August 1, 2015), include the testing terms and fees for COVID-19 testing, and raise the total contract spend to \$5,000,000.
-If the Regents approve, the \$5,000,000 cap would not apply for the balance of the contract term in order to ensure U. T. Austin would have access to a sufficient capacity of COVID-19 testing, including for surveillance testing needs of the university community.
+Funds: U. T. Austin pays for various laboratory tests and related year renewals which Clinical Pathologies, Inc., (CPL) provides laboratory and related services to U. T. Austin, including the clinical operations run by University Health Services and UT Health

+Period: July 1, 2020 through July 31, 2021; with two possible twoschedules and address the contract term, add the UT Health Austin clinical operations, and provide business terms for certain case rate and service arrangements administered by

+Description: The Laboratory Services Agreement sets forth the terms on the total contract spend to \$5,000,000.
+If the Regents approve, the \$5,000,000 cap would not apply for the balance of the contract term in order to ensure U. T. Austin would have access to a sufficient capacity of COVID-19 testing. including for surveillance testing needs of the university community.
 While the total possible spend under the Fifth Amendment could be significant, it should be noted that many tests ordered under the Agreement are paid for by third party payers.
-It is possible the University's testing surveillance needs during the COVID-19 pandemic could run approximately \$245,000 per week under the terms of the Agreement, if the University ordered the full allotment of tests, but it is very likely that this would only happen for a short period of time (such as in the event of a disruption of percentage of the tests would be covered by third party payers (if the testing is for symptomatic individuals), or both.
+It is possible the University's testing surveillance needs during the COVID-19 pandemic could run approximately \$245,000 per week under the terms of the Agreement, if the University ordered the full allotment of tests, but it is very likely that this would only happen for a short period of time (such as in the event of a disruption of